 There are some really useful tips at the start of the book about measuring and ingredients.
 Home cooks can feel at ease with the knowledge that there are many substitutes for things, such as Kosher salt.
 The feeling that you don’t have to adhere specifically to the recipe gives the reader so much freedom.
 I love this aspect of the book the most.

 ❀ Genius Tested

 What is notable about the recipes chosen for Food52 Genius Desserts is that the recipes have been chosen and tested for their genius qualities.
 For example, your 3 ingredient basic peanut butter cookie recipe is genius on its own.
 However, with some added ingredients, it can be kicked up a notch.
 I have to agree that these were the best peanut butter cookies that I have ever tasted.

-If you love desserts and are looking for some recipes that are tried, tested, and true, then Food52 Genius Desserts is one that you should try.
+Food52 Genius Desserts is one cookbook that you should try if you love desserts and are looking for some recipes that are tried, tested, and true.
 The writing is straight forward and the book contains many helpful ideas to create perfect desserts.
 This is one book that I will be putting on my gift-giving list this year.